- What is an insurance score?

 While a credit score can be the sole reason for being denied a loan, insurance companies can't use a credit-based insurance score as the sole reason to turn you down for coverage.

-How is an insurance score determined?
+How is an insurance score calculated?

 There isn’t a lot of transparency in how insurance scores are determined.
 Insurance companies generally use information from two sources for the calculation of your insurance score.